 - The insurance carrier did not respond to the claim.

-Please refer to the message on your Quest Diagnostics invoice or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received an invoice.
+Please refer to the message on your Quest Diagnostics bill or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received a bill.
 If you have additional questions or concerns, please contact your insurance carrier directly.
 If your insurance carrier was not billed or was billed with incorrect information, you can submit your correct insurance information here and we will resubmit a claim to your insurance carrier.
 It is helpful to have your insurance card in front of you when providing this information.

 My insurance information has changed.
 How do I correct it?

-You can provide your insurance information directly to Quest Diagnostics by clicking here to contact Customer Service or here to manage your account.
+You can update the insurance reflected on a bill received by clicking update my insurance.
+You can update the insurance on file by clicking here to manage your account.
 Please be sure that the information provided is accurate and complete.
 Inaccurate or incomplete information may result in a delay or denial of payment by your insurance carrier.
-You can also mail or fax a copy of the front and back of your insurance card to the correspondence address or fax number listed on your invoice.
+You can also mail or fax a copy of the front and back of your insurance card to the correspondence address or fax number listed on your bill.

-Why was my invoice billed with incorrect insurance information?
+Why does my bill reflect incorrect insurance information?